isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Consider functions with more than one "out" parameter suspicious.
+* Consider functions with more than one “out” parameter suspicious.
 Use return values instead, including `tuple` for multiple return values.
-* Consider "large" functions that don't fit on one editor screen suspicious.
+* Consider “large” functions that don’t fit on one editor screen suspicious.
 Consider factoring such a function into smaller well-named suboperations.
 * Consider functions with 7 or more parameters suspicious.

 ### <a name="Rf-single"></a>F.3: Keep functions short and simple